 - Eat street food at your own risk: China is a street food culture, and while I personally LOVE eating street food, it comes with risks as so many street vendors don’t abide by quality food and sanitation standards.
 If you want to take part in the street food scene, ask your hotel or hostel where to find safe and delicious street food.

-- Keep hand sanitizer on you at all times: Chinese public bathrooms seldom have hand soap and those that do is so watered down to where there is more water than actual soap.
-Therefore always keep hand sanitizer on you to clean your hands before any public meal or snack.
+- Keep hand sanitizer on you at all times: Chinese public bathrooms seldom have hand soap and those that do are so watered down to where there is more water than actual soap.
+Therefore always keep a travel-sized hand sanitizer on you to clean your hands before any public meal or snack.

 #2: Say a Prayer Before Crossing a Street in China…